Sir Alfred Pease, 2nd Baronet: Africa

 Between 1903 and 1905, Pease served as a Resident Magistrate at Barberton in what was then the Transvaal Colony, but now Mpumalanga, in South Africa, before moving to the opposite end of the continent, to explore the Sudan, Somaliland, and the northern Sahara.
 During this time he continued to write of his travels and experiences; a habit that had begun with his "Biskra and Oases of the Zibans" (1893) and followed by "Hunting Reminiscences", (1898).
 "The Badger", (1898).
 "Horse Breeding for Farmers", (1902). and "Travels and Sport in Africa", (1902).
 "Rachel Gurney of the Grove", (1907).
 "The Diaries of Edward Pease", (1907).
 "The Book of the Lion", (1914) and "Memoir of Edmund Loder", (1922).

-In 1906, he leased more than 6000 acre of prairie land in the Athi Plains region of British East Africa, southwest of present-day Nairobi.
+In 1906, he leased more than 6000 acre of prairie land in the Athi Plains region of British East Africa, southeast of present-day Nairobi.
 There he founded an ostrich-ranch and hunted the game which was at that time plentiful on Kenya's high plateaus.
 The Pease property, Kitanga near Machakos was situated close to the Uganda Railway, and this enabled Sir Alfred to host a number of the famous travellers who hunted during the great age of safaris.
 As a result, he is mentioned in many of the personal accounts of the period.